ZDEEX/pirate/doc/i2p.md

 `zdeex-cli help logging` for more information.

 It is possible to restrict outgoing connections in the usual way with `onlynet=i2p`.
-I2P support was added to Treasure Chest in version 22.0 (mid 2021) and there may be fewer I2P peers than Tor or IP ones.
+I2P support was added to ZDEEX GUI in version 22.0 (mid 2021) and there may be fewer I2P peers than Tor or IP ones.
 Therefore, using `onlynet=i2p` alone (without other `onlynet=`) may make a node more susceptible to [Sybil attacks](https://en.bitcoin.it/wiki/Weaknesses#Sybil_attack).
 Use `zdeex-cli -addrinfo` to see the number of I2P addresses known to your node.

-## I2P related information in Treasure Chest
+## I2P related information in ZDEEX GUI

-There are several ways to see your I2P address in Treasure Chest:
+There are several ways to see your I2P address in ZDEEX GUI:
 - in the debug log (grep for `AddLocal`, the I2P address ends in `.b32.i2p`)
 - in the output of the `getnetworkinfo` RPC in the "localaddresses" section
 - in the output of `zdeex-cli -netinfo` peer connections dashboard